 Cordillera People Support Group

-We are in the process of exploring the interests, needs, and experiences of indigenous Filipinos in the community and their general and specific issues close to them.
+The Cordillera People Support Group is a newly formed group.
+We are in the process of exploring the indigenous Filipinos in the community, their general and specific issues close to them.
 Our objective is to gather information on issues of their concerns and share experiences between each other.
-Later on, we can develop participatory action based research and unite on what actions we can take that are needed to change our common issues.
+Later on, we can develop a scientific analysis and unite on what actions we can take that are needed to change our common issues.

 École-libre radicale de Mtl Rad school